 - The angle of your roof.
 The U.S. Department of Energy says that solar panels work best on south-facing roofs with a slope of 15 to 40 degrees.

 - The amount of sun your home gets.
-The more your solar panels are exposed to the sun, the more money you can save on electricity.
-But, if your home doesn’t get a lot of sunshine, solar panels may not be a wise investment.
+The more sun exposure your roof gets, the more money you can save on electricity.
+If your home doesn’t get much sunshine, solar panels may not be a wise investment.

 The future of energy is solar in Texas

-Solar installations and production in Texas has increased dramatically in recent years, going from nearly zero solar energy generation in the early 2000s to approximately 15,000 megawatts of solar as of 2023.
-Utilities make up most of the growth has been the result of utilities, but the number of residential solar systems has also increased steadily.
+Solar installations and solar production in Texas have increased dramatically in recent years, going from nearly zero solar energy generation in the early 2000s to approximately 15,000 megawatts of solar as of 2023.
+Utilities make up most of the growth, but residential solar systems have also increased steadily.

-One of the factors that make solar systems so attractive to homeowners is cost savings.
-Homeowners who can achieve full or partial energy independence can have incredible lifetime savings on electricity and a significant increase of energy independence.
+One factor that makes solar systems so attractive to homeowners is cost savings.
+Homeowners who can acquire full or partial solar energy systems can have incredible lifetime savings on electricity and a significant increase of energy independence.

-But it’s not just the cost savings that lead so many to embrace solar power.
+But it’s not just the cost savings that lead many to embrace solar power.
 Traditional electricity generation emits greenhouse gas emissions, contributing to climate change and polluting the air and water.
-When you use green energy like solar power, you reduce your home’s carbon footprint.
-It’s likely that we’ll see solar generation in Texas continue to increase significantly moving forward.
+Using green energy like solar power reduces your home’s carbon footprint and helps reduce your impact on the environment.

 Texas Solar energy FAQs